US would object to 'buffer zone' inside Gaza strip -State Dept | Law-Order

 US would object to 'buffer zone' inside Gaza strip -State Dept

+Speaking at a daily press briefing Miller said among Washington's guiding principles for the future of Gaza, was its opposition to any reduction in the densely populated enclave's territory.
+"So if any proposed buffer zone was inside Gaza, that would be a violation of that principle and something we oppose.

-The United States would object to any proposed buffer zone that would be inside the Gaza Strip as it would violate Washington's position that the Palestinian enclave must not be reduced in size after the current conflict, State Department spokesperson Matthew Miller said on Wednesday.
+The U.S. would object to any proposed buffer zone inside the Gaza Strip as it would violate Washington's position that the size of the Palestinian enclave must not be reduced after the current conflict, State Department spokesperson Matthew Miller said on Wednesday.

-Reuters reported last week that Israel had conveyed plans for the buffer zone to several Arab states and Turkey.
+Reuters reported last week that Israel had informed several Arab states that it wants to carve out a buffer zone on the Palestinian side of Gaza's border to prevent future attacks as part of proposals for the enclave after the war ends.
+Speaking at a daily press briefing Miller said among Washington's guiding principles for the future of Gaza, was its opposition to any reduction in the densely populated enclave's territory.

+"So if any proposed buffer zone was inside Gaza, that would be a violation of that principle and something we oppose.
+If it's with respect to something within Israeli territory I won't speak to that- that's a decision for the Israelis to make," Miller told reporters.
+There would have to be a transition period after the end of major combat operations, Miller said, to avoid a "security vacuum" but it would have to be temporary, although he was not able to describe the parameters of what such a period would look like.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)